[ click on any image below to see larger version ]

 Mid-Atlantic bloom time: January - December

-Henbit is native to the Mediterranean region.
-It is sometimes considered to be an invasive species.
-The leaves on the flower stalks of Henbit are sessile (i.e., do not have leaf stalks) and seem to clasp the stem, which distinguishes them from Dead-nettle's (Lamium purpureum) leaves with petioles (leaf stalks) on the flower stem.
+Henbit is native to the Mediterranean region, and it is sometimes considered to be an invasive species in our area.
+The leaves on the flower stalks of Henbit are sessile (i.e., they do not have leaf stalks) and seem to clasp the stem, which distinguishes them from Dead-nettle's (Lamium purpureum) leaves with petioles (leaf stalks) on the flower stem.

 Leaves, stems, and flowers of Henbit are purportedly edible, both raw and cooked.
 It is said to have a slightly sweet and peppery flavor.